The Simplicity of Physical Laws: Theoretical Benefits

-Related to determinism is the concept of superdeterminism, which has been much debated in quantum foundations.
-A superdeterministic theory is a deterministic one that has to violate statistical independence \citep{hossenfelder2020rethinking}.
-Roughly speaking, a theory violates statistical independence just in case the probability distribution of the fundamental physical variables is not independent of the detector settings.
-The motivation is to evade Bell's theorem of non-locality.
-(See \cite{ChenBell} for a critical overview.)
+Related to determinism is the concept of superdeterminism in quantum foundations.
+A superdeterministic theory is one that is deterministic but violates statistical independence \citep{hossenfelder2020rethinking}.
+Roughly speaking, a theory violates statistical independence if the probability distribution of fundamental physical variables is not independent of detector settings.
+Superdeterminism is motivated as a way to evade Bell’s theorem and the implication of non-locality.